 |12||Fruit (dry or in syrup), egg whites, beef (raw), whole chicken, lamb (raw), fruit cakes|

-- Do not try to freeze more than 1kg meat per 25L freezer capacity.
+- Do not try to freeze more than 1kg of meat per 25L of freezer storage volume at any one time.
 Meat must be frozen quickly in order to maintain its texture.

 - Do not stuff poultry before freezing.